LordexDuck3990/aoi.canvas-docs/src/content/docs/introduction.md

 })
 ```

-Feel free to dm Lordex in discord (devlordduck2) if you have any questions or suggestions.
+Feel free to dm the creator in discord (devlordduck2) if you have any questions or need help, or just ask in the official aoi.js [server](https://discord.com/invite/HMUfMXDQsV).
-Also feel free to dm Lightner in discord (lightner.) if you have any questions or suggestions specifically related to docs.

 Enjoy coding with aoi.canvas! ❤